arswendoerz/arswendoerz/README.md

 🎓 **Informatics Engineering Student** at University of Lampung
 💻 **Web Developer** | Passionate about building modern, responsive, and accessible web applications.
-⚡ Focused on clean code, reusable components, and great user experiences.
+⚡ Focused on clean code and reusable components.

 ---